 Although Figure 3 showed that the variation in funding diversification across countries was moderate, when we look at the individual financial sources separately, we observe considerable heterogeneity across countries.
 For each of the ten types of financing source, Table 2 shows the percentage of firms in each country that use the source currently and Table 3 reports the percentage that report having had experience of that source.
-As firms may use multiple sources of finance, the percentages across the rows do not necessarily sum to 100.
 The most striking, although not particularly unexpected, aspect of these results is the very small percentage of firms using debt securities, subordinated debt or external equity as ways to fund their business.
 Of these three, raising equity is the most likely to have been experienced at some point by the firm with close to one-quarter saying it was had been used at some point.
 However, less than eight per cent name it as a source they have accessed in the previous six months.